-A focus on the energy & carbon efficiency of operating furnaces when they are repaired was launched in FY2020.
+A focus on the energy & carbon efficiency of operating furnaces when they are repaired was launched in FY2020 and continued to be implemented in FY2021.
 Specific targets for efficiency improvements in addition to the benefit of furnace repair have been established.
-This program has been implemented at several furnace repairs resulting in significant improvements in efficiency expected across the full life (at least 15 years) of the furnace operation.
+This program has now been implemented at several furnace repairs resulting in significant improvements in efficiency expected across the full life (at least 15 years) of the furnace operation.

 Reducing CO2 emissions and maintaining the security of energy supply for our furnaces will remain fundamental to our continued business.
 Implementation of incremental technology changes will be required in the short term to minimize capital expenditure.

 Project Carbon 2050 launched in 2018 supported the development and implementation of a decarbonization roadmap that identifies the technologies, barriers and financial investments required to achieve significant carbon emission reductions in float manufacturing by 2050.
-In FY2020 this project was expanded into several specific R&D projects to increase the focus in key technology application to support the delivery of the Group MTP targets and longer term Science Based Target goals.
+During FY2021 the integrated actvities of these specific R&D projects continued to increase the focus in key technology application to support the delivery of the Group strategic mid term targets (RP24) and longer term Science Based Target goals.

 One such project is related to the application of Hydrogen as a low carbon alternative fuel in the float glass manufacturing processes.
-NSG Group will test the use of hydrogen at its Greengate Works in St. Helens, U.K. A global first, the initiative is part of a project managed by HyNet, a consortium of industries in the North West of England, aimed at reducing carbon emissions from industry, homes and transport.
-NSG Group will investigate whether hydrogen can be used to wholly or partly replace the natural gas and oil that are the standard fuels for the glass making industries.
+NSG Group are conducting tests of the use of hydrogen at its Greengate Works in St. Helens, U.K. A global first, the initiative is part of a project managed by HyNet, a consortium of industries in the North West of England, aimed at reducing carbon emissions from industry, homes and transport.
+NSG Group are investigating whether hydrogen can be used to wholly or partly replace the natural gas and oil that are the standard fuels for the glass making industries.
 If all of the natural gas can be replaced with hydrogen this would reduce emissions of CO2 by around 80%.
-The work is supported by £5.2m of funding from the UK government under the Industrial Fuel Switching Scheme with first trials planned for November 2020.
+The work is supported by £5.2m of funding from the UK government under the Industrial Fuel Switching Scheme with first trials completed in September 2021.

 We have maintained ISO 50001 certification across all operations in Germany, Italy, Finland and the Automotive engineering function.
 Investment in sub-metering hardware and software installations allows a high level of transparency in energy consumption and enables a sophisticated energyplanning process with improvement activities, target setting and frequent reviews to be established.